CelPyn/store-demo/README.md

 ### 3.1 Obvious Implementation

-Complete the implementation of `CatalogService#getAll()` and use an obvious implementation to test it.

-Hint: ProductRepository
+Complete the implementation of `CatalogService#getAll()`.
+The implementation should be straightforward, so if you can write a single iteration of the test, that is fine.

 ### 3.2 Triangulation